bhebert/CostOfSovereignDefault/README.md

 "ssc install ivreg2"

+Matlab is also required.
+Tested with Stata 14.2 and Matlab R2016b on Mac and Windows machines.

 STATA Global Setup Instructions:
 You will need to setup several global variables to run the code.
 These variables are listed below, along with example values and comments indicating their meaning.